 Add Walking to Your Daily Life

-Any day is a good day to start forming a new habit of intentionally walking to reap the numerous benefits.
+Any day is a good day to start forming a new habit of intentionally walking to reap the numerous benefits, whether it's walking or writing in a journal.
 Village Green Retirement Community is designed to promote your healthy, active lifestyle.
 We not only provide facilities and opportunities to exercise – such as taking a walk – but our dining services provide nutritious meals to satisfy your taste buds and enhance your overall well being.

 “Walking – The Benefits for Older People.”
 BetterHealth Channel.
 Accessed online at https://www.betterhealth.vic.gov.au/health/HealthyLiving/walking-the-benefits-for-older-people